fahadtejani/RESTful-API-design/README.md

 # RESTful-API-design
-Designing a RESTful API that updates a MongoDB database, using mongoose commands based on the HTTP verbs passed to it.
+Designing a RESTful API that interacts with a MongoDB database, using Mongoose, based on the HTTP verbs passed to it.

 Technologies learned and used:
 - Node.js